jacobscottdale/sip-searcher/README.md

 ## Next Steps
 * Add user authentication functionality
-** Users should be able to saving favorite cocktails to their profile ** Users should
+  * Users should be able to save favorite cocktails to their profile
+  * Users should be able to tweak, customize and share their own recipes

 ## Acknowledgements
 Thanks of course to the developers behind [The Cocktail DB](https://www.thecocktaildb.com/), which this app consumes indirectly through [my own server](https://github.com/jacobscottdale/api-proxy).